xly135846/MEGC2021/README.md

       ├── samm_micro
       └── samm_micro_merge
   ```
-  The result of face detection, facial landmark detection and  preprocess can be achieved by here.
+  The result of face detection, facial landmark detection and  preprocess can be achieved by [here](https://pan.baidu.com/s/1EUKWjfvPLf_JDnK36a68Hw).
+The extract password is 6p2e.

 * Training and evaluation